GPS and drone tech speeds up project

 “It had a real advantage in terms of speed.
 Manual surveying methods often take up several days while a drone flight takes just a few minutes and the processing of the data just a few hours.”

-After using the drone to survey of the site, Bauer used a 35-tonne excavator to dig the rough foundations before completing the precision work with a GPS-controlled Hitachi excavator.
+After using the drone to survey of the site, Bauer used a 35-tonne Hitachi ZX 250 LCN-6 excavator to dig the rough foundations before completing the precision work with a GPS-controlled excavator of the same model.

 The GPS-controlled machine generated a 3D model of the site, allowing the machine’s operator to monitor the progress of their work on an integrated display in real time.
 This meant that disruptions and delays could be minimised.